 Advertising is necessary to business It is how companies inform the public about there products and services.
 But do some ads cross a line?
 Some recent advertising would certainly seem to suggest so.

-We return once again to St. John's, Newfoundland, one of the oldest and most haunted cities in North America, for a visit to three of its haunted locations.
+We return once again to St. John's, Newfoundland, one of the oldest and most haunted cities in North America, for a visit to three more of its haunted landmarks.

 On May 20, 1932, Amelia Earhart took off from Harbour Grace, Newfoundland in her Lockheed Vega, and landed in Ireland nearly 15 hours later, making her the first woman to fly solo across the Atlantic.